-Where replacement of a MHU is indicated, a standard floor plan option will be offered.
-If a replacement home is provided, the original MHU must be demolished and removed from the site prior to the replacement of that structure."
+Where replacement of a MHU or stick built home is indicated, a standard floor plan option will be offered.
+If a replacement home is provided, the original MHU or stick built home must be demolished and removed from the site prior to the replacement of that structure."